 It is the goal of the City of Ocala to foster and maintain affordable housing for citizenry in all quadrants.
 In accordance with HUD regulations, the City, in conjunction with the Marion County Consortium, updated the Analysis of Impediments to Fair Housing Choice in 2019.
+The Analysis of Impediment (AI) was adopted by the City Council on August 6, 2019.
 The City will use CDBG and HOME funds to initiate rehabilitation projects that will bring as many sub-standard housing conditions as possible, up to building code.
-This will also include testing for asbestos and lead based paint where applicable to ensure the health and welfare of our citizenry.
+This will also include testing for asbestos, mold, and lead based paint where applicable to ensure the health and welfare of our citizenry.
 The City will continue to partner with Habitat for Humanity and the Ocala Housing Authority; by providing purchasing assistance funds to aid qualified citizens realize their dream of becoming homeowners.

-City Council has made affordable housing one of its top nine (9) initiatives for the 2023 Program Year.
+City Council has made affordable housing one of its top nine (9) initiatives for the 2025 Program Year.
 City staff will look at policies, funding, and private partnership opportunities in an effort to produce large and small affordable housing projects.
+The City's Infill Project is designed to convey City surplus lands to for-profit and not-for-profit builders to produce affordable housing units.
+Currently 30% of the City's scattered site lots have been conveyed for affordable housing production.